Roman STScI Data Pipelines

 • Flat-field (variations in quantum efficiency)

 In addition, static bad pixels and pixels with poor calibration from the calibration reference files are flagged in the data quality arrays.
 Rows that intersect the guide window on each detector are flagged in the data quality arrays due to changes in the noise properties of the intersecting rows.
-Finally, the following are also performed:
+Finally, the following steps are performed:

 • A WCS model, including the geometric distortion, for transformation from pixels to sky coordinates (and the inverse) is added to the metadata